-DOUG CHIN, Lieutenant Governor of Hawai‘i and former Attorney General from 2015-2018.
+DOUG CHIN is the Lieutenant Governor of Hawai‘i and former Attorney General from 2015-2018.
 As Attorney General, he led other states in suing President Trump for banning travel from Muslim-majority nations into the United States based on discrimination.

 CLARE HANUSZ is an attorney and the founder of Aloha Immigration.

 JOHN KAWAMOTO was an analyst for the State Legislature before retiring.
 All of his grandparents were immigrants.
 He is a member on the Hawai‘i J20+ Immigration Committee, where he has taken a lead role in advocating for the Ho‘okipa Bill in the Hawai‘i State Congress.